-Halls or student house for a mature student?Watch
+Halls or student house for a mature student?Watch this thread

 I'm not shy and I do love getting to know new people but would prefer to stay with people my own age.
 I heard that at some uni's they will put mature students with other mature students or postgraduates.
 At Bristol Uni they said I'd have to stay in halls with the other 18 year olds, or could get a smaller student house with others or go private.